ilyaztsv/koa-vue-ssr-boilerplate/README.md

 # koa-vue-ssr-boilerplate

-Vue boilerplate with server-side rendering by @koa
+Vue boilerplate with server-side rendering by Koa2